Raigyo/vue-contact-manager/README.md

 **During development**

-Problem with space using Eslint, use: `npm run lint -- --fix`
+Problem with spaces using Eslint, use: `npm run lint -- --fix`

 **Compiles and minifies for production**